Dean151/RuleKit/README.md

 # RuleKit

-TipKit style API to trigger foundation notification based on events and condition.
+TipKit style API to trigger an arbitrary closure, or a NSNotification based on events and condition.

 ## Usecases
 - To open your Paywall from time to time
 - To prompt your user to add an App Store review
 - Watching and sending achievements to Game Center with GameKit
+- Show a shortcut available for an action that is often performed by a user
 - ...

 ## Requirements